microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 You can learn more on how to create any type of Guest Access App through our [Creating a Guest App Guide](/docs/2/technical/microshare-platform/creating-guest-app-guide/)

 ### Backboard Template
-Microshare needs to supply customers with physical backboards that can be printed out and mounted on the wall.
+Microshare® needs to supply customers with physical backboards that can be printed out and mounted on the wall.
 End users can use their smart phone to scan a QR code on this physical backboard to bring up the Touchfree app on their phone.
 To produce these physical backboards, follow the steps below:
 1. Open the Location Schema
 2. Create a new column BaseURL
 * paste the guest app URL you create above down through all the rows in the column